yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is a message template?</summary>
  <div>
   <br/>
-  <div> Predefined message structure convenient to showcase products, receipts etc. <a href="https://developers.facebook.com/docs/messenger-platform/send-messages/templates/">Learn more</a></div>
+  <div>A message template is a predefined message structure that is convenient to showcase products, receipts, and so on.
+To know more, click<a href="https://developers.facebook.com/docs/messenger-platform/send-messages/templates/"> here</a></div>
    </div>
 </details>